Home

 🔬 What science says: the reference meta-analyses

-In 2022, a meta-analysis published in Obesity Reviews (Hall et al., 2022) analyzed 32 controlled weight loss studies.
+In 2022, a meta-analysis published in BMJ (Ge et al., 2020) analyzed 121 randomized trials comparing 14 popular diets.
 The conclusions are clear.

 What the data confirms